Partner, Goldman Ismail Tomaselli Brennan & Baum LLP

 Shayna prepares high-stakes cases for trial in state and federal courts across the country.
 From pre-suit investigation through fact and expert discovery and a verdict at trial, Shayna’s trial experience enables her to craft a strategy tailored to achieve the best result.

 Shayna represents multinational clients in a variety of commercial litigation, including intellectual property, product liability, and contract disputes.
-In addition to trying cases, Shayna's expertise extends to taking and defending fact and expert witnesses’ depositions, negotiating with opposing counsel, and preparing and arguing key motions such as motions in limine and summary judgment motions.
+In addition to trying cases, Shayna's expertise extends to taking and defending fact and expert witnesses’ depositions, negotiating with opposing counsel, and preparing and arguing key motions such as motions in limine, Daubert challenges, and summary judgment motions.

-Recognized as one of Illinois’ “Rising Stars” for 2013, Super Lawyers, Chicago Magazine
+- Recognized as one of Illinois’ Super Lawyers for 2016, Chicago Magazine

-Lead counsel for Bayer in federal and state litigation involving the Mirena® intrauterine device.
+Lead counsel for Bayer in thousands of lawsuits in federal and state courts around the country involving the Mirena® intrauterine device.

 Berg v.
 Johnson & Johnson, et al.